Our staff is happy to answer any questions you may have regarding the volunteer process at the ACPRU. Here are some common questions we receive.

 Phase IV: Post-marketing studies delineate additional information including drug or treatment risk, benefits, and optimal use (3000+ people)

-The AbbVie Clinical Pharmacology Research Unit (ACPRU) conducts clinical testing of new and existing medications or medical devices.
+The AbbVie Clinical Pharmacology Research Unit (ACPRU) conducts clinical testing of new investigational and marketed medications or medical devices.

 The ACPRU supports AbbVie in determining the safety, tolerability, and dosage levels of medications and how the body absorbs and processes the medications.